Wednesday, September 27, 2023

 After eating out, targeted subsidy is on deck for Raja Formula

-A poster is going around ridiculing Rafizi as Raja Formula for his past smart alec remarks during campaigning as opposition to criticise then government's economic policies.
+A poster is going around ridiculing Rafizi as Raja Formula for his past smart alec remarks during campaigning as opposition to criticise then BN government's economic policies.

 He was recently on the receiving end for commenting eating out reduced disposable income.
 Thick as a Brick commented: